kn1-gh7/CSOC23-Infosec/Week-1-Forensics/README.md

 [Challenge File](chall2)

 ### Magic Everywhere
-Do your **magic** and find the flag and I might share some of my dogecoins with you :D. Remember you might need to do the magic more than once at different parts of file.
+Do your **magic** and find the flag and I might share some of my dogecoins with you :D. Remember to always see the **bigger picture**.

 [Challenge File](chall3)